Kenzaburo Oe (1935-2023): Nine books that reveal the Japanese Nobel-prize winning writer’s themes

 He became controversial in Japan because of the content of some of his short stories and essays.
 For example, his essay “Okinawa Notes” depicts how members of Japan’s military forced the population on the island of Okinawa to take their lives during the invasion in 1945.
 This led to Oe’s being sued by two military officers.

-He was awarded the Nobel Prize in Literature in 1994.
+Oe was awarded the Nobel Prize in Literature in 1994.
 His writing was acknowledged by the committee as a “poetic force [that] creates an imagined world, where life and myth condense to form a disconcerting picture of the human predicament today.”
 He was also awarded, the Legion of Honour, France’s highest civil honour, in 2002.
-He died on March 13 of old age.
+Oe died on March 13 of old age.

 Here is a selection of nine books written by Kenzaburo Oe and translated into the English from the Japanese.